Table of Contents

 • I20.8: Other forms of angina pectoris

-• I20.9: Angina pectoris, unspecified
+• I20.9: Angina pectoris unspecified

-• I21.0-I21.4: Acute myocardial infarction (specific types)
+• I21.0 to I21.4: Acute myocardial infarction (specific types)

-• I21.9: Acute myocardial infarction, unspecified
+• I21.9: Acute myocardial infarction unspecified

 • I25.10: Atherosclerotic heart disease without angina